 Dudu Fisher, YBA Nachlat Yitzchak, Nechalim

-World renowned Cantor and Stage Performer Dudu Fisher credits his yeshiva education for his refraining from performing on Shabbat during his tenure as Jean Valjean in Les Misérables on Broadway.
+World renowned cantor and performer Dudu Fisher credits his yeshiva education for his decision to refrain from performing on Shabbat during his tenure as Jean Valjean in Les Misérables on Broadway.
 He currently serves as Chief Cantor at the New York Synagogue.

 Former MK Rabbi Dr. Daniel Hershkowitz, YBA Yavneh, Haifa